 If you’re driving from the City over the bridge you need to allow 45 minutes as traffic can be heavy coming into Devonport via Lake Road.

 There is free 3-hour car parking outside the ferry terminal building.
+And a large Pay and Display parking area on the waterfront.
 Alternatively, you will need to find parking in the streets around the village.

 Early Maori History ...

 Called Maungauika (the mountain of Uika) by the Maori people it was a ‘pa’ site (fortified village) where they lived and tended their gardens and dried fish caught in the sparkling waters of the Waitemata Harbour.